taoo0316/taoo0316.github.io/_pages/about.md

 My short-term goal is to start a data science career based in Singapore.

-**```Future Plans```**
+**```Future Plans```** ```No Promises```

-I am keen to explore a field grounded in sound technical knowledge **and** located at the intersection between the humanities and technology.
+- I am keen to explore a field grounded in sound technical knowledge **and** located at the intersection between the humanities and technology.
 The search for such a field is an ongoing process.

-Alas, that is a story for another day.
+- Believe it or not, I also plan on writing on a book at some point in my life.
+It will be a science fiction about migration, languages, computer science and something else.
+As you can tell, it is still a very rough idea.

 **[NEWS]**